Astemes/astemes-triarc-framework/docs/93_Triarc and DQMH/Triarc and DQMH.md

 Modules calling API VIs on each other are explicitely coupled and if the design does not define the calling order for the modules, one might end up with very tight coupling between modules.
 This design makes it complicated to instantiate multiple instances of a module, which in the case of DQMH is solved by introducing a cloneable module which maintains an ID to filter messages by.

-In Triarc the references used by the framework are kept within the class darta of the process.
+In Triarc the references used by the framework are kept within the class data of the process.
 This means that you are not able to interract with a process unless you have access to the wire of the process.
 This makes the API adhere to the principles of data flow even if the processes are running asynchronously.
-This design also allows for dependency inversion and to access more specialized functions, the wire must be typecast to the specific type, which is a very explicit way of coupling.

 The Triarc framework is design with great care to prevent shared global state.
 There is not a single FGV, named queue, global variable, etc. in Triarc.
-If something needs to be globally accessible, which would often be the case with *e.g.* a log handler or error handler, the resource should be injected on the top level VI, which is responsible for the lifecycle of the global resource.
+If something needs to be globally accessible, which would often be the case with *e.g.* a log handler or error handler, the resource is injected on the top level VI, which is responsible for the lifecycle of the global resource.
 The lack of global state makes it very straight forward to instantiate multiple copies of the same Triarc Process.

 ### Dryness